Master's Programme in Social-ecological resilience for sustainable development

 Selection processAdditional eligibility criteria

-- relevance of previous studies and work experience in relation to the programme
+- relevance of previous studies in relation to the programme

 - grades of academic courses